Large-Language-Model Enabled Semantic Communication Systems

-The problem now revolves around identifying a transmission system where the receiver can access both $P(s_1, s_2, \ldots, s_t)$ and $P(o_i \mid s_i)$.
+{In Equation (\ref{eq_6}), $P(s_1,s_2,\cdots,s_T)$ represents the probability of the transmitted symbol sequence occurring within the entire set of transmitted symbols $\mathbb{S}$.
+For a specific received sequence, $P(o_1, o_2, \cdots, o_T)$ is a fixed value and cannot be optimized.
+Therefore, the final optimization objective is set by Equation (\ref{eq_youhua2}).} The problem now revolves around identifying a transmission system where the receiver can access both $P(s_1, s_2, \ldots, s_t)$ and $P(o_i \mid s_i)$.
 The length of $t$ determines the coding rate.
-If such a system exists, it would be optimal given the current coding rate.
-We will analyze the two components of this requirement separately in the subsequent sections.
+If such a system exists, it would be optimal {in view of} the current coding rate.
+The two components of this requirement will be analyzed separately in the subsequent sections.

-Frist, $P(o_i \mid s_i)$ represents the probability distribution of the received signal at the receiver through the channel.
-For a AWGN channel, this distribution is given by Eq. \ref{eq_10}:
+First, $P(o_i \mid s_i)$ represents the probability distribution of the received signal at the receiver through the channel.
+For an AWGN channel, this distribution is given by Equation~(\ref{eq_10}):

 where $\sigma^2$ denotes the noise power.
-Considering fading channels beyond AWGN channels, if $h_i$ can be accurately estimated at time $i$, then based on Eq. \ref{eq1}, $P\left(o_i \mid h_i \otimes s_i\right)$ follows a normal distribution, as expressed in Eq. \ref{eq_11}:
+Considering fading channels beyond AWGN channels, if $h_i$ can be accurately estimated at time $i$, then based on Equation (\ref{eq1}), $P\left(o_i \mid h_i \otimes s_i\right)$ follows a normal distribution, as expressed in Equation (\ref{eq_11}):